Do you miss the old days?

 Building your own clothesline doesn’t have to be a complicated process.
 Especially when you have this great tutorial to help you along.

-But this clothesline takes it one step further.
+But these clothesline ideas takes it one step further.
 It has a pulley system on the clothesline to make hanging your clothes up and taking them down a little easier.

 5. DIY Wall Mounted Drying Rack